dshah2008/dshah2008.github.io/FPL_prediction_main.md

 \- *Data Prep and EDA.ipynb* : Aggregates and Cleans data to generate *master_data.csv*.
 Also contains EDA graphs.\
 \- *LSTM Player Forecast.ipynb* : Data Modeling and Evaluation\
 \
+\
 **Data**\
 \
-Data has been aggregated from the following source tables (total of 241 files):
+Data has been aggregated from the following source tables (total of 241 files):\
-- gw(n).csv : Player performance data for each gameweek.
-Total of 38 gameweeks x 6 seasons = 228 files.
+\- gw(n).csv : Player performance data for each gameweek.
+Total of 38 gameweeks x 6 seasons = 228 files.\
-- fixtures.csv : List of all fixtures for the season = 6 files.
-It contains team IDs and kickoff times.
+\- fixtures.csv : List of all fixtures for the season = 6 files.
+It contains team IDs and kickoff times.\
-- master_team_list.csv : Team ID and name mapping for each season in 1 file.
+\- master_team_list.csv : Team ID and name mapping for each season in 1 file.\
-- players_raw.csv : Contains player position information for each season = 6 files.
+\- players_raw.csv : Contains player position information for each season = 6 files.\
 \
+\
+### C. Implementation
 \
 **Data Preparation**\
 \